SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

       -  AI-enabled workout schedule

    -  ### 2.3 **User Classes and Characteristics**
       Our app is available for download on both the Play Store for Android devices and the App Store for Apple devices.
-The app is designed to cater to three types of users: Trainers, Members, and Administrators.
+The app is designed to cater to three types of users: Trainers, Fitbit Members, and Administrators.

          - Trainers:
              These are the people who can create and share workout schedules and activities for our Fitbit members.
 To ensure quality service, Trainers are required to possess at least a basic certification as an instructor.
-         -  Members:
+         -  Fitbit Members:
       These are the individuals who are interested in improving their lifestyle and seeking guidance from our verified trainers.
 These individuals can access a range of consultation services through our app to achieve their fitness goals.
          -  Administrators:
-      The role of an Administrator in our app is to have complete access to all users, including both Members and Trainers, as well as AI-generated workouts.
+      The role of an Administrator in our app is to have complete access to all users, including both Fitbit Members and Trainers, as well as AI-generated workouts.
 Administrators should possess a sound understanding of health and fitness to ensure that they can effectively verify a Trainer's profile.

  -  ### **2.4 Operating Environment**